cleesmith/storygrind/README.md

 1. Launch storygrind
 2. click "Select Project"
 2. glick "Create New Project"
-3. Give your project a name (e.g., "Moby Dick")
+3. Give your project a name (e.g., "MyNovel")

 > Note:
-> storygrind can NOT access any files outside of the directory
+> StoryGrind can NOT access any files outside of the directory
 > /writing_with_storygrind, so initially you will have to copy or
 > move your .docx or .txt files into a project folder, for example:
-> - create a new folder named: Moby Dick
+> - create a new folder named: MyNovel
-> - ~/writing_with_storygrind/MobyDick
+> - ~/writing_with_storygrind/MyNovel
 > - copy a .docx of .txt of your book/novel/manuscript

-#### You have to use either Explorer (windows) or Finder (mac) to manage your writing projects in:  `~/writing_with_storygrind/` ... such as copying manuscripts from Vellum, google Docs, Word, Atticus, Reedsy, or whatever.
+#### You have to use either Explorer (windows) or Finder (mac) to manage your writing projects in:  `~/writing_with_storygrind/` ... such as copying manuscripts from Vellum, Google Docs, Word, Reedsy, or whatever.

 5. Add your manuscript file (`.txt` or `.docx`)
 6. Select a Tool from the dropdown menu